 What does material footprint mean?

 Material footprint measures the total amount of raw materials extracted to satisfy final consumption demand.
-It shifts attention from emissions alone to the physical resource burden behind products and consumption patterns.
+It gives resource extraction its own signal instead of hiding it inside climate or composition data, but it requires a defined method, scope, and calculation record.

 Official definitions by source